PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 realizations reference the corresponding `QecInstrPlan` objects.
 Device placement, native timing, idle insertion, and feedback latency still belong to #514's mapped/timed execution layer.

+Space-time planning is not a second application scheduler or a substitute for target scheduling.
+It may estimate gadget envelopes, test local feasibility, and compose declared dependencies, but it must preserve application-level ordering constraints supplied by the authored/imported program.
+Abstract round or interval coordinates are not authoritative device time; only a `ScheduledPhysicalPlan` or `ExecutionTrace` can provide that refinement.

 Consequently, these are two views of one pipeline: